rutum/rutum.github.io/_posts/2020-1-12-willpower.md

 To get your glucose, go for the "slow burn" - i.e. food that takes a while to digest (low glycemic index) and can sustain you got a longer time.

-Sleep also affect how effective th body is to create glucose.
+Sleep also affect how effective the body is to create glucose.
 Which is why having a good nights sleep is beneficial for willpower.

-### A brief history of the todo list, from God to Drew Carey

-### Decision Fatigue

-### Where have all the dollars gone?
-The quantified self knows

-### Can willpower be strengthened?
-(Preferably without feeling David Blains pain)

-### Outsmarting yourself in the heart of darkness

-### Did a higher power help Eric Clapton an Mary Karr stop drinking?

-### Raising strong children: Self Esteem vs Self Control

-### The perfect storm of dieting

-### Conclusion